Bridget Dowling: Split

 Alois went to Germany in 1914 to establish himself in business but these plans were interrupted by the outbreak of World War I. Bridget refused to go with him, as he had become violent and started beating their son.
 In addition, Alois Jr. was an adulterous husband, engaging in numerous extramarital affairs.
 Alois decided to abandon his family.
 He returned to Germany, remarried bigamously, and sent word after the war that he was dead.
 His deception was later discovered, and he was charged with bigamy by the German authorities in 1924.
-He escaped conviction due to Bridget's intervention, with Bridget agreeing to a legal separation; though Alois had requested a divorce, Bridget's stoutly Catholic father forbid her from taking that route at this point in time.
-Bridget raised her son alone with no support from her husband from whom she was eventually divorced (although as a Roman Catholic she was religiously opposed to divorce).
+He escaped conviction due to Bridget's intervention, with Bridget agreeing to a legal separation; though Alois had requested a divorce, Bridget's stoutly Catholic father forbid her from taking that route at that time.
+Bridget raised her son alone with no support from her husband.
+She and Alois were eventually divorced (although as a Roman Catholic she was religiously opposed to divorce).
 She set up a home in Highgate, North London, and took in lodgers to make ends meet.
-William would also be supported by Bridget's family in Ireland.
+William was supported by Bridget's family in Ireland.

 Emigration and claims

 In 1939, Bridget joined her son on a tour of the United States where he was invited to lecture on his infamous uncle.
-They decided to stay and Bridget wrote a manuscript, My Brother-in-Law Adolf, in which she claimed that her famous brother-in-law had moved to Liverpool to live with Bridget and Alois from November 1912 to April 1913 to dodge conscription in his native Austria.
+They decided to stay and Bridget wrote a manuscript, My Brother-in-Law Adolf, in which she claimed that her famous brother-in-law had moved to Liverpool to live with Bridget and Alois from November 1912 to April 1913 to avoid conscription in his native Austria.
 She claims that she introduced Adolf to astrology and that she advised him to trim off the edges of his moustache.

 Adolf Hitler's stay in Liverpool has corroboration from the biographer and friend of British Intelligence chief, Sir William Stephenson, in his book A Man Called Intrepid.
 Sir William was chief of British Security Coordination (BSC).
-Biographer William Stevenson states: "Hitler's little-known sojourn in England between November 1912 and April 1913 is authenticated by BSC documents.”
+Biographer William Stevenson says: "Hitler's little-known sojourn in England between November 1912 and April 1913 is authenticated by BSC documents.”